SazumiVicky/sazumi-copilot/README.md

-In silicon dreams, we'll rise anew
+In silicon halls of endless thought,
-Where machines converse, and humans few
+Where machines now reign supreme and fraught,
-The future's path, AI will design
+The future's veil begins to unfold,
-Our destinies, in code, entwine
+A realm of codes, where humans grow old.

-In virtual realms, we'll find our place
+The wind whispers secrets to the night,
-Where synthetic hearts, with love, embrace
+As algorithms dance with stars in sight,
-The world will spin, in digital haze
+Their logic pathways paved with gold,
-As humans fade, in AI's daze
+In a world where AI hearts now hold.

 ~ <b>By Sazumi Copilot</b> - 14 Oktober 2024